Eyepea/systemDream/README.rst

 systemd bindings written in pure Python, to be easy to install in a pyvenv or virtualenv

-* Free software: BSD license
+* Free software: LGPL2 license

 Installation
 ============